Gauravsaxena816/Gauravsaxena816/README.md

 ## Hi there , I'm Gaurav👋

 👩🏻‍💻 A tech geek sharing about my journey and learnings in tech<br/>
-👩🏻‍🎓 Studing Electronics Engineering at the Jaypee Institute of Information technology,Noida <br/>
+👩🏻‍🎓 Studying Electronics Engineering at the Jaypee Institute of Information technology,Noida `Pre-final` year<br/>
 💭 Currently learning about AI-ML-DL!<br/>
 ✌️ Feel free to collaborate !!